-Most incoming transfer students are required to take the online math placement exam before attending their New Student Orientation (NSO).
-Complete the online math placement exam at least three days prior to your scheduled New Student Orientation (NSO) date.
+Most incoming transfer students are required to take the online math placement exam prior to meeting with their academic adviser during their New Student Orientation (NSO) experience.
 Students seeking to improve their score may retake the test a second or third time with a four-week waiting period between exams.

 Some transfer students may be exempt based on SAT math and/or ACT math test scores.
 You may complete this form to find out if you are required to complete the math placement exam.